Join your FREE Anchorage Memories VIP Club

 of his family were among those who disappeared during the tsunami.

 We drove to the picnic area, but stayed only a short time.
 Daddy was worried about vagrants and looting.
-Even though we knew most of our small town's population, there were usually a few drifters.
+Even though we knew most of our small town's population, there were often a few drifters.
 He was worried that one of them might try to loot what was left of our place if we were gone all night.

 He drove back and parked on the highway near the driveway.
 At that point, I broke down and cried hysterically.
 Mom finally gave me half of a sleeping pill from her purse.
 The next thing I knew, it was morning, and we kids were all wondering what was for breakfast.